Instagram is a visual social media platform. Very visual.

 As it’s your field, you’ll probably be reading this stuff anyway.
-Turning it into a quick Instagram post is an easy habit to get into and if you use the same format for news every time, a really quick one as well.
+Turning it into a quick Instagram post is an easy habit to get into and if you use the same format for news every time, a really quick idea to implement as well.

 - New legislation announcements from the government